babelouest/ulfius/API.md

 If you need to stream data, i.e. send a variable and potentially large amount of data, you can define and use `stream_callback_function` in the `struct _u_response`.

-Not that if you stream data to the client, any data that was in the `response->*_body` will be ignored.
+Not that if you stream data to the client, any data that was in the `response->binary_body` will be ignored.
 You must at least set the function pointer `struct _u_response.stream_callback` to stream data.
 Set `stream_size` to -1 if you don't know the size of the data you need to send, like in audio stream for example.
 Set `stream_block_size` according to you system resources to avoid out of memory errors, also, set `stream_callback_free` with a pointer to a function that will free values allocated by your stream callback function, as a `close()` file for example, and finally, you can set `stream_user_data` to a pointer.

 You can use the function `ulfius_set_stream_response` to set those parameters.